joemoose/dungeoneers.d20/docs/appendix-g.md

 | 10 | You no longer need to make critical damage checks on DEX damage. |
 | 11 | You can perfectly regulate your heartbeat and temperature. |
 | 12 | You can extract, buy, and sell memories and dreams. |

+#### Transmogrification

+After suffering a **fifth vitiation** of the same category, you are forever transformed into a vile servant of chaos.
+You become an immediate threat to your adventuring party and a long-term threat to the world.
+The GM takes over your character—a monster is born.
+It’s time to create a new adventurer.

+- **Chthonian**: Your character crystallizes into an obsidian pillar of hideous architecture, corrupting the landscape.
+- **Demonian**: Your character gains mastery over souls, seeking to ensorcell and enthrall the leaders in the region and beyond.
+- **Ophidian**: Your character transforms into a horrible serpentine malison, vowing enmity on all who trusted you.